prashantgaikwad132/Netflix-Movies-and-TV-Shows-Clustering-using-KNN/README.md

 2. Understanding what type content is available in different countries
 3. Is Netflix has increasingly focusing on TV rather than movies in recent years.
 4. Clustering similar content by matching text-based features
-5.

 The given dataset contains a large number of TV shows from the Netflix streaming services.
 Regarding, the features, the dataset contains:

-It Consist of 12 columns and 7787 rows.
+12 columns and 7787 rows.
 The 12 Variables are as follows:

 1. show_id : Unique ID for every Movie / Tv Show
 2. type : Identifier - A Movie or TV Show
 3. title : Title of the Movie / Tv Show